UFC 148: Preliminary card

 The event's five preliminary fights all went the full three rounds, ending in decisions.
 In the first bout of the evening, Rafaello Oliveira outpointed Yoislandy Izquierdo to win 29–28 in all three judges' scorecards.
 After taking down Izquierdo early in the first round, Oliveira was hit by a strong knee in the following stanza, but put his opponent in the ground again.
 The final round saw both fighters grappling, with Oliveira reigning victorious.

 In the second bout, Shane Roller rebounded from three losses in a row with a unanimous decision victory over John Alessio.
 Roller, a former four-time Oklahoma high school state wrestling champion and a Big 12 Conference Champion at Oklahoma State University, was able to take Alessio down and control his opponent's back on the ground, but was hurt on the feet in the first and third rounds.
 The three judges scored the fight 29–28 in favor of Roller.

 The other middleweight bout of the night saw Costas Philippou defeating Riki Fukuda by unanimous decision.
 Philippou successfully defended all of Fukuda's takedown attempts and landed the more solid strikes.
 The judges saw it 30–27, 30–27 and 29–28 for Philippou.

 Khabib Nurmagomedov defeated Gleison Tibau by unanimous decision in their lightweight contest.
-In an uneventful bout, which saw 19 unsuccessful takedowns in 19 attempts by both fighters combined, Nurmagomedov won 30–27, 30–27 and 30–27 in the judges' scorecards.
+In an uneventful bout, which saw only one successful takedown scored by Tibau despite a combined 19 attempts, Nurmagomedov won 30–27, 30–27 and 30–27 on all three of the judges scorecards.
+The most memorable part of this bout was the controversy surrounding the judges' decision.

 In the preliminary card's final match, Melvin Guillard faced Brazilian Jiu-Jitsu black belt Fabrício Camões.
 Despite being mounted in the first round by Camoes, Guillard picked apart his opponent in the rest of the fight by exercising good takedown defense and outstriking Camoes.
 The judges awarded the Imperial Athletics representative the unanimous decision (30–27, 30–27, 30–27).